TonyM1958/Solcast/README.md

 To use this project to forecast your solar yield, you will need to:

-+ Register for a hobbyist account at https://solcast.com.au
++ Register a hobbyist account at https://solcast.com.au
++ Create and API access key and make a note of this
 + Create and configure a solar array for each string (by default, the hobbyist account is limited to 2 arrays)
-+ Create and API access key and make a note of this
 + Make a note of the resource id (rid) for each array
-+ Create a folder in HA, download the code and save it to the folder e.g. /config/notebooks/Solcast
++ Create a folder in HA (e.g. /config/notebooks/Solcast), download the files from github and save them to this folder
-+ Create a file called private.py in the folder (using template_private.py) and enter your solcast api key and rids into file private
++ Create a file called 'private.py' in the folder (copy and edit 'template_private.py')
++ Enter your solcast api key and rids into 'private.py'
-+ Load the Jupyter notebook (forecast.ipynb) and run the forecast
++ Open the Jupyter notebook (forecast.ipynb) and run the forecast